The minor pentatonic scale is a big favorite among Rock and Blues guitar players.

 From the melodic side of things, bar 2 is like the ending of the song, bars 5 and 7 are exactly the same, while bar 6 uses nearly the exact same melodic idea of these two bars.

 All this repetition is not a coincidence, as we’ll see in the next point.

 2. Motif and variation

-Earlier in this lesson I told you that a guitar solo is a combination of these kind of snippets, but also that this is a very simplistic way of seeing things.
+Earlier in this lesson, I told you that a guitar solo is a combination of these kinds of snippets, but also that this is a very simplistic way of seeing things.

 The listener’s ear doesn’t want to just hear a series of lick snippets thrown in together, but a melody.

 And while a good melody usually has repetition, this doesn’t mean things should always be repeated exactly – or the listener will get bored.

 What the ear loves is something it can relate to (repetition) but in different forms and variations.